Vitor-Veiga-Dias/typescript_console_application/readme.md

-# TypeScript Console Application Template
+# TypeScript Console Application

-This is a template for a TypeScript console application with the following features:
+This is a TypeScript console application with the following features:

 - Utilizes the `mathjs` library for performing various mathematical operations.
 - Uses the `readline-sync` library to get user input from the console.